CS234319/safot/tutorials/md/Mini-LISP.md

 - A LISP *function*
  - takes one parameter, which is an S-expression
  - returns a value, which is an S-expression
  - is itself an S-expression

 ## Lists vs. S-Expressions
 LISP represents lists as S-expressions:
 - Every list is an S-expression
 - Not every S-expression is a l-list
-### First/Rest Recursive Representation:
+### First/Rest Recursive Representation of Lists:
 #### Recursion base
   The empty list, `()`, is represented by the special atom `NIL`
 #### Recursive step